The Incredible Saguaro Cactus Flower

 About Saguaro Cacti

-Saguaro cacti are more than just an iconic symbol of our region – they’re a fruit-bearing plant, providing resources to wildlife and indigenous peoples alike for thousands of years.
-The white flowers that burst forth from them each May are necessary for the cacti to produce that fruit.
+Saguaro cacti are an iconic symbol of our region.
+They’re a fruit-bearing plant, providing resources to wildlife and Indigenous peoples alike for thousands of years.
+The white flowers that burst forth from them in the late springtime are necessary for the cacti to produce that fruit.

 The scientific name for the saguaro cactus is Carnegiea gigantea, in honor of Andrew Carnegie.
-The billionaire businessman and philanthropist was a supporter of botanical research.
+The billionaire businessman and philanthropist supported botanical research.
 He initially didn’t want the giant cactus named in his honor, but he eventually relented, and the name was made official after his death.

 Before we go much further, we should make sure you know how to say “saguaro” correctly.
 It’s pronounced “suh-WAR-oh”.
 Once you get that right, you’ll fit right in with the locals!